Day Trading Basics

 Typically, day trading is the act of buying and selling financial instruments within the same day.
 This can involve one or multiple transactions on the same day.
 The trading is based on the simple principle of taking advantage of small price movements for short-term gains.
 While the concept can give good immediate returns, the fact remains that it can be quite a risky affair for those who are new to the whole idea of trading.
 The point to take note of here is that trading on a daily basis requires a lot of knowledge and a deeper understanding of the market.

 For beginners, this can be quite overwhelming.
-Day traders need to understand when to buy and when to sell, and what price movement is a turning point in the day so that the trade experience is optimised.
+Day traders need to understand when to buy and when to sell, and what price movement is a turning point in the day so that the trade experience is optimized.
 There can be times when a little miscalculation can cause a significant loss.
 For instance, a trader may see a stock’s price falling for a couple of hours and may decide to immediately sell it to stop losses, and there may be a good possibility of a significant price hike on the same stock the next hour.
 Studying the market trends and understanding your financial instruments is the critical basis for this very short-term trading.

 Day Trading Tips for Beginners